Marty's Foreign Motors

 Evening Vanguard (Venice) Aug 1953

-Below are two wonderful 1950’s photos of Pierre Marty standing in front of his dealership with new motorcycles.
+Below are two fantastic 1950’s photos of Pierre Marty standing in front of his dealership with new motorcycles.

 PHOTOS OF PIERRE MARTY IN FRONT OF HIS SHOP WITH A BARTALI AND A DKW MOTORCYCLE - PHOTOS ARE LIKELY MID-1950’s